celest4e/Strategies-Adversarial-Robustness/README.md

 # Strategies-Adversarial-Robustness
-Contains the experiments conducted in the research paper titled "Situating Strategies of Increasing Adversarial Robustness in Image Classification"
+Contains the experiments conducted in the research paper titled "A Game Theoretical Approach to Situating Strategies of Increasing Adversarial Robustness in Image Classification"